ARM-software/psa-api/doc/crypto-driver/psa-driver-interface.rst

 Key format for transparent drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The format of a key for transparent drivers is the same as in applications.
-Refer to the documentation of `psa_export_key() <https://armmbed.github.io/mbed-crypto/html/api/keys/management.html#c.psa_export_key>`__ and `psa_export_public_key() <https://armmbed.github.io/mbed-crypto/html/api/keys/management.html#c.psa_export_public_key>`__ in the PSA Cryptography API specification.
+Refer to the documentation in the *Key format* sub-section of each key type in `§9.2 Key types <https://arm-software.github.io/psa-api/crypto/1.3/api/keys/types.html#key-types>`__ in the Crypto API specification.
 For custom key types defined by an implementation, refer to the documentation of that implementation.

 .. _key-management-with-transparent-drivers: